khonsulabs/cushy/README.md

   ```

   This snippet creates the button labeled *Increment* that has the closure
   invoked each time the button is clicked.
-Inside of the closure, the counter is incremented, and the label
+Inside of the closure, the counter is
+  incremented, and the dynamic `label` value is updated with the new value.

 ## Trying the examples yourself